Gering's Madison Seiler wins back-to-back cross country titles

-Gering’s Madison Seiler won her second consecutive state Cross Country individual title in Kearney on Friday.
+Gering’s Madison Seiler won her second consecutive state cross country individual title in Kearney on Friday, Oct.
+22.

 This was Seiler’s fourth meet of the year following an injury she suffered in July.

 “She was playing basketball and broke her ankle, which required major surgery.
-They initially told her 3-6 months,” head coach Rick Marez said.
+They initially told her three to six months,” head coach Rick Marez said.
 “Three months before she could start therapy and six before she could expect to run but she was able to come back in about 45 days.”

 The first meet she competed in was the Alliance Invite on Sept.
 18 but wasn’t expected to come back until October.